videoalchemy/JugglingMolecules/README.md

 - [] Knobs: Red(Left and Right) Green(L,R), Blue(L,R) control the rotational velocity and distance to next teir.
 - [] Ohmite Knob controls the parameters of the flow field (somehow) and/or z-axis rotation
 - [] Add remainder of tier 2 and 3
+- Omicrons controls are mapped to the parameters of a spirograph-like pattern projected on a rear projection screen.
+Dancers control the location of the pattern by way of the closest point in a 3D point cloud (ie the pattern will follow their hand if their hand contains the point closest to the Kinect sensor.
+Dancers can also interact with a particle system whose behavior is controlled by a depth informed flow field.
+Dancer's distance and velocity determine the behavior of the particles.
 - Create SpiroLight structure from Fractal Recursion??
 	- [Fractal Recursion  |  Shiffman](https://vimeo.com/64424402)
 - **OmiCron Structure:**